MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     }
 ```

-These functions relay meta-transactions to allow users without ether to withdraw from the pool, using [the permit mechanism](#UniswapV2ERC20).
+These functions relay meta-transactions to allow users without Nephele to withdraw from the pool, using [the permit mechanism](#UniswapV2ERC20).

 ```solidity